intel-lab-lkp/linux/Documentation/driver-api/remoteproc.rst

 Of course, RSC_VDEV resource entries are only good enough for static allocation of virtio devices.
-Dynamic allocations will also be made possible using the rpmsg bus (similar to how we already do dynamic allocations of rpmsg channels; read more about it in rpmsg.txt).
+Dynamic allocations will also be made possible using the rpmsg bus (similar to how we already do dynamic allocations of rpmsg channels; read more about it in rpmsg.rst).